KC7-Foundation/kc7_data/envolvelabs_cyberwarcon/envolvelabs.xyz.md

 <u>**Lifts Example 2: Finding a limited number of nodes**</u>

-In Lifts - Example 1, we found all the employees at EnvolveLabs by typing the name of the Form `ps:contact` that corresponds to the employee data model and lifting all `ps:contact` nodes.
+In <u>Lifts - Example 1</u>, we found all the employees at EnvolveLabs by typing the name of the Form `ps:contact` that corresponds to the employee data model and lifting all `ps:contact` nodes.
 But, what if we wanted to look at an even larger set of nodes, for instance, all the domains seen in EnvolveLabs data?

-As with Example 1, let’s start by typing the Form name associated with domains:
+As with <u>Example 1</u>, let’s start by typing the Form name associated with domains:

 ```css
 inet:fqdn